Jizhe-Tao/Jizhe-Tao/README.md

 <h1 align>Hi 👋</h1>

-I’m Jizhe, a graduate student currently studying Wireless and Network Engineering at Northeastern University
+I’m Jizhe, a graduate student currently studying Wireless and Network Engineering at Northeastern University.

 EDUCATION:
 - Master of Science in Wireless and Network Engineering at Northeastern University, Boston (Expected: May 2026)